websight-io/docs/docs/blog/2022/rich-text-editor/index.md

 >

 # Rich text editors
-Rich text editors (RTE) are dialog fields that give a better, richer editing experience and usually are in the form of WYSIWYG (What You See Is What You Get), where you see right away how your text changes when you format it without having to deal with the whole html formatting.
+Rich text editors (RTE) are dialog fields that give a better, richer editing experience and usually are in the form of WYSIWYG (What You See Is What You Get), where you see right away how your text changes when you format it without having to deal with the whole HTML formatting.
 They offer more text editing and formatting options, like bold, italics, bullet points, heading levels, etc, than text editors.

 Apart from standard functionalities, WebSight RTE can be customized with UI and plugin components to fit your needs.
-In this article we will discuss how to use and configure them.
+In this article, we will discuss how to use and configure them.

 ## WebSight RTE formatting functionalities
-WebSight Rich Text Editor provides multiple content editing functionalities with a possibility to extend their functions.
-Each formatting functionality requires definition of two elements
+WebSight Rich Text Editor provides multiple content editing functionalities with the possibility to extend their functions.
+Each formatting functionality requires a definition of two elements
-- UI component, which define UI elements added to the menu bar,
+- UI component, which defines UI elements added to the menu bar,
-- formatting logic, which provides the formatting functionality.
+- formatting logic, which provides formatting functionality.

-Thanks to separation of UI and plugin components the toolbar can be adjusted to the author's needs.
-Some actions can be added as a separate button or one of buttons grouped in a dropdown, or as part of a dropdown list.
+Thanks to the separation of UI and plugin components the toolbar can be adjusted to the author's needs.
+Some actions can be added as a separate button or one of the buttons grouped in a dropdown, or as part of a dropdown list.
 Users can also create dedicated UI components and build the whole toolbar using just them, or create a new plugin and add it to the toolbar using the existing UI components.

 ### UI components:
-- Button - action visible as button in the menu, can be displayed as icon or with title.
+- Button - action visible as a button in the menu, can be displayed as an icon or with a title.
 - Button Dropdown - button group added to the toolbar
 - Dropdown - opens a list of actions added to the menu bar.
 - Link - opens a dialog in which the author can add a link and select the target type.